tinymce/tinymce-docs/getting-started/first-steps.md

 <script src="//tinymce.cachefly.net/4.2/tinymce.min.js"></script>
 ```

-Tip: cut and paste the code in Step 2
+Tip: we give you a complete html snippet in Step 2.

-## Step 2: Initialize TinyMCE as Part of a Web Form
+## Step 2: Initialize TinyMCE as part of a web form

 With the script included, initialize TinyMCE on any element (or elements) in your web page.

-Since TinyMCE lets you identify replaceable elements via a CSS selector, all you need do is pass an object that contains a **selector** to `tinymce.init()`.
+Since TinyMCE lets you identify replaceable elements via a CSS selector, all you need do is pass an object that contains a `selector` to `tinymce.init()`.

 In this example, let's replace `<textarea id="mytextarea">` with a TinyMCE editor instance by passing the selector `'#mytextarea'` to `tinymce.init()`.